 Southbank Parklands

-It’s hard to believe now, but Southbank Parklands used to be run-down and not a pretty sight, but that all changed when Brisbane was the host of Expo 88, and after that success, the Parklands were born.
+It’s hard to believe now, but Southbank Parklands used to be run-down and not a pretty sight.
+That all changed when Brisbane hosted Expo 88, and after that success, the Parklands were born.

 The Queensland Performing Arts Centre dominates the Melbourne Street entrance.
-It is here that international musicals and local ballets and theatre are performed.
+Here, international musicals, local ballets, and theatre are performed.
 If you’re in the city for a few days, you might want to catch a show, and you can see what’s on their website here.

-In Summer, it’s the only place to cool off in the city with Streets Beach, which is patrolled, and Bougainvillea walkways giving you shade as you walk through the Parklands.
+In Summer, it’s the only place to cool off in the city, with Streets Beach, which is patrolled, and Bougainvillaea walkways providing shade as you walk through the Parklands.

 This is even a nice place to be after the sun sets.

-If you’re after fireworks displays then The parklands are the place to be on New Year’s Eve and the Riverfire in September, which closes the Brisbane City Festival.
+If you’re after fireworks displays, the parklands are the place to be on New Year’s Eve and the Riverfire in September, which closes the Brisbane City Festival.

-Riverfire has fireworks from Southbank, to the City Skyscrapers, to the Story Bridge, and all along the Brisbane River for everyone to enjoy.
-There is also a Fighter Jet lighting up the sky with its afterburner.
+Riverfire has fireworks from Southbank to the City Skyscrapers, to the Story Bridge, and all along the Brisbane River for everyone to enjoy.
+A fighter Jet lighting up the sky with its afterburner is also included.

-It’s very popular, so be sure to get there early for a great spot to view it all.
+It’s very popular, so arrive early to secure a great spot to view it all.

-The Wheel of Brisbane will give you views of the city, and the Nepalese Peace Pagoda is a nod to Expo 88, being the only exhibit remaining on the site.
+The Wheel of Brisbane offers views of the city, and the Nepalese Peace Pagoda is the only exhibit remaining on the site, a nod to Expo 88.

 Collective Markets

-The Collective Markets are held every weekend, Friday night to Sunday evening.
-You can browse or buy from many stalls that cater for all budgets.
-Jewellery, clothing, food, accessories and more can be found here.
+The Collective Markets are held every weekend from Friday night to Sunday evening.
+You can browse or buy from many stalls that cater to all budgets.
+Jewellery, clothing, food, accessories, and more are available here.

 Hours